-Grade Significance Listed place (grade 1) An archaeological site of exceptional interest and of more than island- wide importance.
-Listed place (grade 2) Important, high quality examples of a particular archaeological site, that are substantially unaltered.
-Listed place (grade 3) Important, good quality examples of a particular archaeological site; but with alterations that reduce the special interest and/or have particular elements worthy of listing.
+Grade Significance Listed place (grade An archaeological site of exceptional interest and of more than island- 1) wide importance.
+Listed place (grade Important, high quality examples of a particular archaeological site, that 2) are substantially unaltered.
+Important, good quality examples of a particular archaeological site; but Listed place (grade with alterations that reduce the special interest and/or have particular 3) elements worthy of listing.
+Table HE2: Listed places non-statutory grades